 Ok, so I looked it up.
 Yep, its kind of a thing.
 One of Germany’s national monuments, the Emperor Wilhelm Monument (Kaiser Wilhelm Denkmal) is a tribute to Germany’s first emperor.
 Passing this by is like driving through Keystone, South Dakota and not stopping to see Mount Rushmore.

 There came a point when the rain broke us.
 The swimming pools our feet were bathing in, my wet pants, the raindrops falling on Kathrin’s GPS’s touch screen, and making it go haywire was too much.
-We abandoned geocaching, we forgot about sightseeing and we decided to go to a bike store for some proper rain pants and shoe covers.
-One day as a drowned rat was too much, we want to be better protected in the future.
+We abandoned geocaching; we forgot about sightseeing, and we went to a bike store for some proper rain pants and shoe covers.
+One day as a drowned rat was too much.
+We want to be better protected in the future.
 The only chance we had was in Minden, a medium-sized town not too far away.
-After a short stop for lunch, we searched google maps for a store.
-Once there we bought shoe covers and short rainpants, to the tune of 180 euros.
+After a brief stop for lunch, we searched google maps for a store.
+Once there, we bought shoe covers and short rain pants, to the tune of 180 euros.
 We didn’t care, the peace of mind it gave us was worth the price.

-After changing into dry clothes and hanging our wet clothes above the radiators we walked a few doors down the street to get dinner.
-The rain had just about stopped but we still were not willing to venture too far to find a restaurant.
-We had two choices, a pizzaria with an uninviting seating area, or a Turkish doner shop that was only serving take away.
-We chose the doner place and took it back to the common kitchen.
+After changing into dry clothes and hanging our wet clothes above the radiators, we walked a few doors down the street to get dinner.
+The rain had just about stopped, but we still were not willing to venture too far to find a restaurant.
+We had two choices, a pizzeria with an uninviting seating area, or a Turkish döner shop that was only serving take away.
+We chose the döner place and took it back to the common kitchen.

 The next morning we met the hosts, a man and wife team, at breakfast.
 Both were friendly.
 The wife was a very sociable person.
 She chatted everyone up during breakfast.
 Her knowledge of the Weser bike route was impressive.
 To our surprise, she correctly guessed our last hotel and our next one.